Tort Claims (Personal Injury)

 Motor Vehicle Accidents

-These claims involve injuries that occur in direct connection with the use of navigable waters in Canada, which includes the ocean, lakes, rivers, creeks and ponds.
-A marine accident claim would include injuries sustained on a vessel (or adjacent to the vessel if caused by the vessel) while it is navigating (running or docking).
-There must be a nexus between the mechanism of the injury and the activity of navigation and/or shipping.
+Marine accident claims arise from incidents where injuries occur in connection with the use of navigable waters in Canada, including the ocean, lakes, rivers, creeks, and ponds.
+Such claims encompass injuries sustained on a vessel or in close proximity to the vessel, as long as there is a direct connection between the mechanism of the injury and the activity of navigation or shipping.

 Professional Negligence Claims